 Providing health insurance has become a significant struggle over the past decade, especially for small restaurant and lodging operators.
-But now that the PPACA is the law of the land, it’s important for restaurant operators to understand the law’s key provisions, when they take effect and what will mean to operated business.
+But now that the Affordable Care Act is the law of the land, it’s important for restaurant operators to understand the law’s key provisions, when they take effect and what will mean to business operations.

 Who is required to provide coverage?

-Part-time employees are included in the 50-employee calculation as “partial employees” for determining whether the employer has 50 employees, so 50 employees really means 50 full-time equivalents (FTEs).
-For example, if a company has 25 full-time employees and 50 half-time employees, the company has 50 FTEs and will be subject to penalty if health care coverage isn’t provided.
-Given that many restaurants and hotels use part-time employees, the new laws may affect them.
+Part-time employees are included in the 50-employee calculation as “partial employees” for determining whether the employer has 50 full-time equivalent employees (FTEs).
+For example, if a company has 25 full-time employees and 50 half-time employees, the company in effect has 50 FTEs and would be subject to penalty if health care coverage is not provided.
+Given that many restaurants and hotels use part-time employees, the requirements may affect them.

-In addition, some companies separately incorporate their restaurants and hotel properties for a variety of corporate and liability purposes.
-For purposes of the health care act in counting employees, IRS and ERISA controlled-group principles apply.
+In addition, some companies separately incorporate their various businesses for a variety of corporate and liability purposes.
+For purposes of the Affordable Care Act in counting employees, Internal Revenue Service and Employee Retirement Income Security Act principles apply.
 Parent, brother and sister companies are counted as one.
 So, if two restaurants with 25 FTEs are separately incorporated but owned by the same company, person or other “controlled group,” those properties meet the 50-FTE employee threshold.
-Companies must carefully count the number of actual employees to see if the 50-FTE employee threshold is met.
+Companies and owners must carefully count the number of actual employees to see if the 50-FTE employee threshold is met.

 As to the meaning of “minimum essential” and “affordable” coverage as defined under the Act, minimum means 60 percent of the actuarial value of the cost of the benefits.
 Affordable means the premium for the coverage paid by the individual employee can’t exceed 9.5 percent of the employee’s household income.
-Employers who meet the 50-FTE level will have to have very competent accountants to ensure the coverage offered meets the standards under these definitions.
+As defined, the minimum essential and affordable threshold is met as long as the insurance pays for at least 60 percent of covered health care expenses for a typical population and employees won’t have to pay more than 9.5 percent of their family’s income for the employer coverage.
+Employers who meet the 50-FTE level should consult competent accountants to ensure the coverage offered meets the standards.

 Small employers who have fewer than 50 FTEs aren’t required to offer health insurance coverage.
 However, those who do offer coverage must comply with several new requirements.
-For example, health care plans under the Act (1) can’t exclude coverage for preexisting conditions, (2) must cover adult children up to age 26 and (3) must not impose annual or lifetime limits on certain benefits.
+For example, health care plans under the act can’t exclude coverage for preexisting conditions, must cover adult children as old as age 26 and must not impose annual or lifetime limits on certain benefits.
 In addition, rescissions are prohibited by all health plans, even grandfathered plans, except in cases involving fraud, non-payment of premiums or intentional misrepresentation of material facts under the terms of the health plan.

-The Act also requires that at least 80 percent of premiums be applied to medical care for subscribers covered by individual health insurance plans and small employers, and at least 85 percent of premiums must be applied to medical care for subscribers covered by large (more than 50 FTEs) employer-based health plans.
+The law also requires that at least 80 percent of premiums be applied to medical care for subscribers covered by individual health insurance plans and small employers, and at least 85 percent of premiums must be applied to medical care for subscribers covered by large (more than 50 FTEs) employer-based health plans.
 Insurers who don’t meet these requirements must issue rebates to subscribers.
 This provision applies to all plans except self-funded plans.
-California has already put the federal minimum medical loss ratio requirement into California statute by passing SB51 in 2011.
+Several states, including California, have already put the federal minimum medical loss ratio requirement into state law.

 Small businesses with fewer than 25 FTE employees are eligible for a tax break if they cover at least half the cost of health insurance.
 However, only businesses with fewer than 10 FTE employees and average salaries of $25,000 or less are eligible for the full credit.
 The full credit is 35 percent of the employer’s contribution toward an employee’s insurance premium.
 As the operation’s size and average wage amount goes up, the tax credit decreases.
 Once the business reaches 25 FTE employees or $50,000 in average salaries, the credit is completely phased out.

-The Act provides several incentives for small employers who choose to offer coverage.
-The Act simplifies cafeteria plan rules and provides grants to small employers to establish workplace wellness programs.
+The law provides several incentives for small employers who choose to offer coverage.
+It simplifies cafeteria plan rules and provides grants to small employers to establish workplace wellness programs.
 As to the small employer tax credit, by 2014 all states must open a health insurance exchange program.
 The purpose of the exchange is to make it easier for small employers to obtain and provide health insurance coverage for employees.

-In addition, small businesses that buy through the exchange can get a bump in the tax credit up to 50 percent of an employer’s contribution.
+In addition, small businesses that buy through the exchange can get a bump in the tax credit as much as 50 percent of an employer’s contribution.
 However, the small employer tax credit is available only for qualified health plan coverage through an exchange, and an employer may receive the credit only for a maximum period of two consecutive years.

 - Employer reporting of insurance costs on Form W-2.
 Some believe this is a preamble to taxing health benefits.